Odwalla: Incorporation to 1996

 Odwalla was incorporated in September 1985 after five years of growth and expanded to sell products in San Francisco in 1988.
 Hambrecht & Quist Inc., a venture capital firm in San Francisco, was one of Odwalla's main investors at the time, investing several million dollars in the company.
 By 1992, the company employed 80 people at its company headquarters in Davenport, California, and sold around 20 different flavors of juice for between $1.50 and $2.00 a pint.
 Odwalla went public in December 1993 (NASDAQ:ODWA); the company had 35 delivery trucks, almost 200 employees, and made about $13 million a year.
 Soon afterwards, Odwalla expanded into new markets when it bought two companies in the Pacific Northwest and Colorado.

 Odwalla built a new production facility located in Dinuba, California, in 1994 in order to better meet production demands.
 The following year, the company moved its headquarters to Half Moon Bay, California.

 Continual growth and outside investments during these years allowed the company to expand and grow: Odwalla's revenue tripled from 1994 to 1995, and in 1996 they made more than $59 million in sales, their highest ever.
 This constant growth made Odwalla one of the largest fresh-juice companies in America by 1996, when the company was selling its products to stores in seven states and parts of Canada.
 It was estimated that they would reach $100 million in sales by 1999.
 Much of this growth resulted from the perception that Odwalla's products were healthier than regular juice because they were not pasteurized.

-Adversity, recovery, growth and discontinuation
+1997 - 2001

-On October 7, 1996, Odwalla made a batch of apple juice using blemished fruit, resulting in one death and 66 sickened customers.
-Odwalla made and marketed unpasteurized fruit juices for the health segment of the juice market.
-This batch was contaminated with E. coli.
+On October 7, 1996, Odwalla made a batch of apple juice using blemished fruit contaminated with E. coli resulting in one death and 66 sickened customers.
+The outbreak occurred because Odwalla sold unpasteurized fruit juices, though pasteurization had long been standard in the juice industry, claiming that pasteurization alters the flavor and destroys nutrients.
+Because of the lack of pasteurization and numerous other flaws in its safety practices, the company was charged with 16 criminal counts of distributing adulterated juice.
+Odwalla pleaded guilty, and was fined $1.5 million: at the time, the most significant penalty in a food poisoning case in the United States.